joesan/joesan-me/content/post/math/gradient-descent-part-1.md

 I hope that was enough for now!
 Let us now move on to deriving the equations for a gradient descent.

-## Error Function a.k.a the Cost Function
+## Intuition behind Gradient descent

 To be able to derive the equations to calculate the gradient descent, let us consider the following graph which represents the function: